BreakoutMods/BreakoutNet/README.md

 - The server broadcasts an event to all players or nearby players.
 - Clients apply server-owned settings and reject spoofed settings.

-BreakoutNet keeps those patterns boring and reusable so mods like JoinGuard, VOIP, Discord admin tools, and RP systems can share the same network layer.
+BreakoutNet keeps those patterns boring and reusable so mods can share the same network layer.

 ## Scoped Mod Context